-Option Description (♣) [©] Auto When taking still images, electronic vibration reduction is enabled when (() () () () is displayed in the monitor and all of the conditions below are met.
+Option Description (♣)) [@] On When taking still images, electronic vibration reduction is enabled when all of the conditions below are met.
 Flash mode is set to Off or Slow sync .
-Shutter speed: Slower than 1/30 seconds (wideangle position), 1/60 seconds (telephoto position) Continuous is set to Single .
+The shutter speed is slow.
+Continuous is set to Single .
 The subject is dark.
-When recording movies, vibration reduction is enabled at all times.
+When recording movies, electronic vibration reduction is enabled at all times.
 Off (default setting) Electronic vibration reduction is disabled.